These egg casserole recipes are a great way to get excited about breakfast.

 This recipe only uses egg whites, which makes it low in calories, so it’s perfect for those who need to keep their cholesterol in check.

-Are you on the hunt for a sweeter and more indulgent recipe?
+Are you on the hunt for a more indulgent recipe?
 This blueberry French toast bake tastes like blueberry cheesecake for breakfast.

 The egg mixture includes sweet notes from maple syrup and vanilla extract, making this dish hard to resist.